 By Viki Atherton, Training and Volunteer Manager

 You might not know it, but you probably already have at least one or two people living with a disability or long-term health condition in your team.
-When we surveyed our own Disability Positive team, 73% of our employees said they have lived experience of disability or a long-term condition, as defined by the Equality Act 2010.
+When we surveyed our own Disability Positive team in 2021, 73% of our employees said they have lived experience of disability or a long-term condition, as defined by the Equality Act 2010.
 Not everyone realises the term disability can include mental health, as well as physical impairments.

 There are a lot of untruths out there about employing people with a disability.
 As a Disability Confident Leader, our role is to bust these myths and educate employers about the real benefits of welcoming such resilient, skilled people into your workplace.